NonoHM/nonohm.github.io/_posts/2024-03-17-THM-Governance-&-Regulation.md

 ### NIST 800-53

 [NIST 800-53](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r5.pdf) is a publication titled "Security and Privacy Controls for Information Systems and Organisations" developed by the National Institute of Standards and Technology.
-It serves as a framework fo organizations to assess and enhance the security and privacy of their information systems and comply with various laws, regulations, and policies.
+It serves as a framework for organizations to assess and enhance the security and privacy of their information systems and comply with various laws, regulations, and policies.

 NIST 800-53 Revision 5 organises security controls into twenty families, each addressing a specific security concern category.